glouppe/info8006-introduction-to-ai/lecture1.md

 .center[![](figures/lec1/simple-reflex-agent.png)]

-- *Simple reflex agents* select the actions on the basis of the current percept, ignoring the rest of the percept history.
+- *Simple reflex agents* select actions on the basis of the current percept, ignoring the rest of the percept history.
 - *Rule-based agents* implement *condition-action rules* that match the current percept to an action.
-    - If a car in front of you slow down, you should break.
-The color and model of the car, the music on the radio or the weather are all irrelevant.

 ---